AccessibilityRG/HelsinkiRegionTravelCO2Matrix2015/README.md

 Dataset is openly available for everyone for free and it can be downloaded from the [Accessibility Research Group website](http://www.helsinki.fi/science/accessibility/data) (under a Creative Commons 4.0 Licence).

-Helsinki Region CO2 Matrix 2015 is closely related to __[Helsinki Region Travel Time Matrix 2015](http://blogs.helsinki.fi/saavutettavuus/paakaupunkiseudun-matka-aikamatriisi-2015/)__ that is also produced by Accessibility Research Group.
+Helsinki Region Travel CO2 Matrix 2015 is closely related to __[Helsinki Region Travel Time Matrix 2015](http://blogs.helsinki.fi/saavutettavuus/paakaupunkiseudun-matka-aikamatriisi-2015/)__ that is also produced by Accessibility Research Group.
 More information on how the Helsinki Region Travel Time Matrix 2015 was calculated can be found [from here](https://github.com/AccessibilityRG/HelsinkiRegionTravelTimeMatrix2015).